 Students may be assigned to BASICS as a conduct sanction for alcohol violations.

-BASICS also has a cannabis based program which is similar to the alcohol version.
-Students found responsible for a marijuana violation may be assigned to the BASICS cannabis program.
+BASICS also has a cannabis based program (CASICS) which is similar to the alcohol version.
+Students found responsible for a marijuana violation may be assigned to the CASICS cannabis program.

 Marijuana 101 is an online marijuana education course.
 This course may be assigned to students who are in violation of a marijuana offense.

 Marijuana 101 uses educational and motivational strategies to engage students in building awareness of the physical, social, and health effects that marijuana has, as well as the legal consequences associated with its use, while providing students with tools for making changes.